Goods trade growing in China only - THE AUTHORITY NEWS

 Tian Yun, vice director of the Beijing Economic Operation Association, who has visited exporters in East China’s Zhejiang Province in December, said local mask manufacturers have been flooded with orders from overseas markets since the third quarter.

-The robust orders personify a strong rebound in exports over the last two quarters of 2020, effectively fixing the big dent left by the first quarter when the economy contracted 6.8 percent, Tian told the Global Times.
+The robust orders personify a strong rebound in exports over the last two quarters of 2020, effectively fixing the big dent left by the first quarter when the economy contracted 6.8 percent, Tian told the media .

 The final results were far better than initially expected in May, Tian noted.
 In May, the country’s exports were estimated to remain flat in a best-case scenario while imports might record a double-digit decline.